Axel Hofmann

 Biography

-Axel Hofmann holds a doctorate from the University of Mainz in Germany and has worked as a researcher and lecturer at the universities of Zimbabwe, Witwatersrand, and KwaZulu-Natal.
-He is currently an Associate Professor at the University of Johannesburg.
-His main interest and expertise are centred on the Archaean geological record of southern Africa.
-His research combines fieldwork with petrological and geochemical analysis to decipher the geological history of Archaean volcano-sedimentary successions.
+I am interested in the geology of the Archaean Eon.
+Having worked as a researcher and lecturer at the universities of Zimbabwe, Witwatersrand, and KwaZulu-Natal, I am currently Professor at the University of Johannesburg.
+My main interest and expertise are centred on the Archaean geological record of southern Africa.
+I enjoy field work, which I combine with petrological and geochemical analyses to decipher the geological history of Archaean volcano-sedimentary successions.

 Disciplines